 During the AMF relocation, if the new AMF received the resource URI of the individual AM Policy from the old AMF and selects the old PCF, the new AMF shall also invoke this procedure to update the Notification URI and the GUAMI.
 The new AMF may also update the alternate or backup IP addresses.

-To request policies from the PCF and/or to update the Notification URI, and/or to update the trace control configuration, and/or to request the termination of trace, the NF Service Consumer (e.g. AMF) shall request the update of an AM Policy Association by providing relevant parameters about the UE context by sending an HTTP POST request with "{apiRoot}/npcf-am-policy-control/v1/policies/{polAssoId}/update" as Resource URI and the PolicyAssociationUpdateRequest data structure as request body that shall include:
+To request policies from the PCF, to update the Notification URI, to update the trace control configuration and/or to request the termination of trace, the NF Service Consumer (e.g. AMF) shall request the update of the AM Policy Association by providing the relevant parameters about the UE context by sending an HTTP POST request with "{apiRoot}/npcf-am-policy-control/v1/policies/{polAssoId}/update" as Resource URI and the PolicyAssociationUpdateRequest data structure as request body that shall include:

 - at least one of the following: